Skip to content

 Tip #11 of 12 – How To Start The New Year STRONG! – Reward Yourself For Small Wins

 In any career, it’s important to recognize and reward yourself for your small successes along your journey.
 Salespeople are often guilty of pushing themselves too hard and forgetting to celebrate their smaller accomplishments.
 As a salesperson or manager, you will increase your motivation to keep pushing forward by recognizing those moments of progress.
-Celebrating said wins helps you stay focused on achieving larger goals and fosters a healthy corporate culture that validates individual growth within a team setting.
+Celebrating said wins helps you stay focused on achieving larger goals and fosters a healthy corporate culture that validates individual growth within… Tip #11 of 12 – How To Start The New Year STRONG! – Reward Yourself For Small Wins

 Tip #2 of 12 – How To Start The New Year STRONG! – Set a big goal for the year ahead